iNeedABox/Generative-String-Art/README.md

 > [!IMPORTANT]
-> This file contains multiple guides to led you to the right way from executing this software, but this isn't a complete guide.
+> This file contains multiple guides to help you execute this software properly, but such guides aren't complete.
+> Refer to [Official Python Installation Guide](https://www.python.org/downloads/) for step-by-step and more topic-depth instructions.

 ## String Art Generation